bedadmin/bed-pool-proxy/README.md

 # Description
 Stratum-mining is a pooled mining protocol.
 It is a replacement for *getwork* based pooling servers by allowing clients to generate work.
-The stratum protocol is described [here](http://mining.bitcoin.cz/stratum-mining) in full detail.

 This is a implementation of stratum-mining for most coins.
 It is compatible with *MPOS* as it complies with the standards of *pushpool*.
 The end goal is to build on these standards to come up with a more stable solution.